icu6t6/DevilsLAB/AI_SETUP/ENZO_AI_ASSISTED_BUILD_GUIDE.md

 Before asking for help, the builder provides:

-1. **CAT A — Constraints**
-   Physical laws, safety rules, and elements that cannot change.

-2. **CAT B — Intent**
-   What the builder is trying to achieve or understand.

-3. **Current Snapshot**
-   The current ENZO version, phase, and known-good state.
+1. Constraints (hardware rules, safety limits)

+2. Builder intent (what you're trying to achieve)

+3. Current system snapshot

 Only after this context is established does the builder move into: